QPOld/HTML5-Game/README.md

 # A html5 project
 This is in a very early alpha stage.
-This will be an interactive n-body solver.
-The user will draw out the distribution and the client will numerically integrate the objects gravitationally interacting.
+* This will be an interactive n-body solver.
+* The user will draw out the distribution.
+* The client will numerically integrate the objects gravitationally interacting.

-#0.1e
+#0.1f
 Added additional information
 Main Menu Is In Progress
 Object Menu Is In Progress

 #Road Ahead
+* Live Beta Coming Soon!
 * Add More Customization
     * Improve Menu Items
 * Improve User Flow